Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

     Selecting worst-case objective (via option ``objective_focus=ObjectiveType.worst_case``) is one of the requirements to guarantee robust optimality;
     selecting nominal objective can only lead to a robust feasible solution, albeit one that has optimized the sum of first- and (nominal) second-stage objectives.
-    Solving the master problems globally is one of the requirements to guarantee robust optimality;
-    solving the master problems locally can only lead to a robust feasible solution.

 .. note::
     To utilize option ``p_robustness``, a dictionary of the following form must be supplied via the ``kwarg``: